nmkpaleo/nmk-cms/docs/user/quality-control.md

 - **Request Rescan** – marks the media **Rejected**, which surfaces it in the intern "Rejected" dashboard list.
 Use this when the scan itself is unusable.
 - **Approve & Accession** – runs the importer inside a transaction, links the resulting accessions back to the media, and marks the record **Approved**.
-The wizard blocks re-approval once accessions already exist to avoid duplicates.
+If a matching accession already exists you'll be prompted to either create a new instance or update the existing record before continuing.
+The wizard still blocks re-approval once the media already owns accessions to avoid duplicates.

 ### Leaving reviewer comments